Here’s what you will need to do to get yourself ready to take on the financial commitment of a mortgage.

 - Higher chance of getting your bond approved.

-- Smaller bond, amount owed is decreased so you save on interest paid over the loan term.
+- Smaller bond, the amount owed is decreased so you save on interest paid over the loan term.

 - A deposit means your bond repayments will be lower.
 As a general rule, your monthly bond repayment should not exceed 30% of your gross monthly income.